-- 5. Repeating the year programme - a) If you do not meet the pass requirements, you must repeat all outstanding modules of the fourth year.
+- a) If you do not meet the pass requirements, you must repeat all outstanding modules of the fourth year.
 That means that you must obtain a class mark in each outstanding module again. - b) You must repeat the clinical module and obtain a certificate of satisfactory attendance, even if you achieved a pass mark for this module.

-Programme leader: Mrs F Bardien

-Tel: 021 938 9099 Email: faeza@sun.ac.za
+Programme leader: Mrs A de Beer Tel: 021 938 9494 Email: aellis@sun.ac.za